Pierre Charles L'Enfant: Plan revisions and dismissal

-Shortly thereafter, Washington dismissed L'Enfant.
-After L'Enfant departed, Andrew Ellicott continued the city survey in accordance with the revised plan, several versions of which were engraved, published and distributed.
+In a last-ditch attempt, Washington sent his private secretary Tobias Lear to stop L'Enfant from walking off the job, but to no success.
+After a brief exchange he told Lear that "that he had already heard enough of the matter," and presumably slammed the door in his face.
+Shortly thereafter, an incensed Washington dismissed L'Enfant due to insubordination.
+Andrew Ellicott continued the city survey in accordance with the revised plan, several versions of which were engraved, published and distributed.
 As a result, Ellicott's revisions subsequently became the basis for the capital city's development.
+Ellicott's brother Joseph later adopted the radial plan of Washington for Buffalo, New York.